pimpbot9000/monte_carlo_tree_search/README.md

 That's quite poor sportsmanship so losses/wins are discounted taking into account the depth.

-In essence taking the discounted value of win/loss score minimax is going to choose the shortest path to victory (instead of screwing around with it's opponent) and the longest path to loss ... which is a good strategy since you never know if the opponent is going to make a mistake.
+In essence taking the discounted value of win/loss score minimax is going to choose the shortest path to victory (instead of screwing around with it's opponent) and the longest path to loss ... latter being a good strategy since you never know if the opponent is going to make a mistake.
 It ain't over 'till the fa ... ahem, the curvy lady sings!

 ## Monte Carlo Tree Search (MCTS)